djalbat/occam-open-cli/README.md

 The usage is slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project.
 In a `~/Mathematics/` directory, say, with all of the projects being contained in sub-directories of this parent directory.
 More like cloning with [Git](https://git-scm.com/), which is in fact what would be done by default if Git was installed.

-An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, Open will store it in the parent directory.
+An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, the `.openrc` file will be stored in the parent directory.

 ## Versioning

 Versioning would be taken out of the user's hands to avoid problems.
-Version numbers would be bumped whenever packages are published according to the rules that follow.
+Version numbers would be bumped whenever packages are published according to the following rules:

 * Let P be a package, namely a project that is published or about to be published.
-Packages are published incrememtally, thus P<sub>0</sub>,P<sub>1</sub>,...P<sub>n</sub>.
+Packages are published incrementally, thus P<sub>0</sub>,P<sub>1</sub>,...P<sub>n</sub>.

 * Let V(P) be the version of a package P and let V<sub>n</sub> be equivalent to V(P<sub>n</sub>).
 Versions are sequences (M,m,p) where M is the major version number, m the minor version number and p the patch number.